ElektraInitiative/libelektra/doc/help/kdb-mountOdbc.md

 <mt key column name> <mt metakey column name> <mt metavalue column name> <timeout (s)> <mountpoint>`<br>

 - Where `data source name` is the name of the ODBC data source as defined in `odbc.ini` (usually stored at `/etc/unixODBC/`).
+  - Only ODBC drivers that support **outer joins** are suited for the Elektra ODBC backend.
 - `user name`: The username that should be used for connecting to the ODBC data source.
 If no username is needed, or it is already specified in the ini-file for the configuration of the datasource, `""` can be provided for this argument.
 - `password`: The same rules as for `user name` also apply to this argument.
 - `table name`: The name of the table in the data source where the keys and their values should be stored.